prplecake/wiki.jrgnsn.net/Self_Hosting/Request_Tracker.md

 # Nginx config

-> To use this configuration, you’ll have to create the directory `/var/log/nginx/rt`.
+To use this configuration, you’ll have to create the directory `/var/log/nginx/rt`.
-{.is-warning}

 ```nginx